Camcan/phase-0-handbook/phase-0-prerequisites.md

 #### 2. Onboarding
 **These links won't work immediately** as you will need to be invited to join them - you will receive these invites during the week before phase-0 begins.
 Please make sure they are complete by the Friday before the start date and be sure to check your social messaging and spam folders.

-- [Socrates](http://sso.devbootcamp.com/) and Single Sign On (SSO). <br> You will receive an individual invite to Socrates - The DevBoot Camp app that Dev Academy uses for activities like giving feedback.
-This often gets stuck in filtered folders, so please search "Dev Bootcamp" in the search feild.
-Once you have you have created an account through using the sso (single sign on) you can then sign into [socrates](http://socrates.devbootcamp.com/).

 - [Slack](/slack.md)<br> Our Slack channel is where you communications and support requests take place.
 Quite often coaches and alumni will be on the channel and able to unstick you if you get stuck.
 We recommend using either the desktop app or have the web app signed on when you are working through the Phase 0 material.